pstackebrandt/clarus-mens/README.md

 ## About

-ClarusMens is a .NET-based API project designed to [brief description of what your project aims to achieve].
+ClarusMens is a .NET-based API project  that generates structured answers (MVP), learning questions with answers, and quizzes based on user input.

 ## Prerequisites